PJATK-ASI-2024/s25189_BirdSpeciesClassification/README.md

 | Heermann Gull | 1.00 | 1.00 | 1.00 | 1 |
 | Cape May Warbler | 1.00 | 1.00 | 1.00 | 1 |

-## Confusion Matrix
+## Top misclassified classes

-Here will be a confusion matrix
+Here will be a bar chart representing top misclassified classes